 A great example of small business on TikTok is @itsbbart.
 Bianca stays true to her brand as a mixed media commercial artist, by showing time-lapse videos of her artistic process, work in the wild and more.
 Another is @themillenialbroker, who literally rented a NYC co-op through posting a TikTok video.
 Real estate is still growing on social media, and Steve’s marketing ahead of the curve here, by taking current viral trends and repositioning them to match his brand’s values.

 So if you haven’t checked TikTok out yet, we encourage you to sign up – it’s free!
-And of course, feel free to follow @jessicasorentino and @xtaylorxmariex for some non-work-related enjoyment.
+And of course, feel free to follow us @relevebranding, and also @xtaylorxmariex for some non-work-related enjoyment.
 And in the meantime, if we just freaked you out, don’t hesitate to reach out!
 We’re working around the clock to learn this app for your use, and we’re happy to strategize with you!

 xo, Jessica and Taylor